mrpdaemon/gentoo-overlay/README.md

 This is my Gentoo overlay containing the following packages:

+* Scripts I use for maintaining my Gentoo systems (mrpdaemon-gentoo-scripts)
 * Brother HL-2270DW printer drivers for CUPS
 * FUSE-based MTP filesystem for connecting to Android devices (jmtpfs)
 * GNOME scripts for automounting encfs volumes (gnome-encfs)